Film distribution: COVID-19 pandemic influence

 In November 2020, Warner Bros. announced it would release Wonder Woman 1984 simultaneously in theaters and on HBO Max, with theaters granted a higher 60% take of box office sales.
 In December 2020, Warner Bros. announced it would release its entire 2021 theatrical slate simultaneously in theaters and on HBO Max for 30 days.
 AMC Theatres CEO Adam Aron criticized the plan.

 However, this would be short-lived, because in March 2021, it was announced that Warner Bros. would discontinue same-day releases in 2022, as part of an agreement the studio reached with Cineworld (who operates Regal Cinemas) and will instead use a 45-day exclusive release window for theaters.
 Most recently, the parent company has reached an agreement for a 17-day and a 31-day theatrical window with Universal Pictures and has agreed on a deal with Walt Disney Pictures to show its movies in U.S. and U.K. theaters.

 Other distribution methods

 Some films may be made specifically for non-theatrical formats, being released as a "television movie" or "direct-to-video" movie.
 The production values on these films are often considered to be of inferior quality compared to theatrical releases in similar genres; some films that are rejected by their own movie studios upon completion may be distributed through these markets.

 Straight-to-video release

-A straight to video (or straight-to-DVD or straight-to-Blu-ray depending on the media upon which the movie is made available) release occurs when a movie is released on home video formats (such as VHS, DVD, etc.) without being released in theaters first, thereby not taking into consideration the "theatrical window".
+A direct-to-video release (also called "straight-to-DVD" or "straight-to-Blu-ray", depending on media used for film distribution) occurs when a movie is released on home video formats (such as VHS, DVD, etc.) without being released in theaters first, thereby not taking into consideration the "theatrical window".

-As a result of strong DVD sales, Direct-to-video releases achieved higher success and were noted in 2005 to have become a profitable market lately, especially for independent moviemakers and companies.
+As a result of strong DVD sales, straight-to-video releases achieved higher success and were noted in 2005 to have become a profitable market, especially for independent filmmakers and distributors.